MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/transform-message-and-route-the-message-to-a-location-using-itinerary-routing.md

 ---
 description: "Learn more about: How to: Transform a Message and Route the Resulting Message to a File Location Using an Itinerary Routing Slip"
-title: "How to: Transform a Message and Route the Resulting Message to a File Location Using an Itinerary Routing Slip | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""
+title: "Transform a Message and Route the Resulting Message to a File Location Using an Itinerary Routing Slip" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: c27749ba-c228-4cd4-827e-e8009a0c999d
-caps.latest.revision: 3
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to: Transform a Message and Route the Resulting Message to a File Location Using an Itinerary Routing Slip
 ## Goal